uber/cadence/index.md

 title: Welcome
 layout: marketing
 callout: Failure-Oblivious Stateful Code Platform
-callout_description: Cadence failure-oblivious stateful code platform preserves complete multhreaded application state including thread stacks with local variables across hardware and software failures.
-It greatly simplifies coding of complex stateful distributed a applications.
-At the same time it is scalable and robust enought to power hundreds of critical use cases at Uber and outside.
+callout_description: Cadence failure-oblivious stateful code platform preserves complete multithreaded application state including thread stacks with local variables across hardware and software failures.
+It greatly simplifies coding of complex stateful distributed applications.
+At the same time it is scalable and robust enough to power hundreds of critical use cases at Uber and outside.
 ---

 <section class="features">